eternagame/workspace-helpers/packages/nx-spawn/README.md

 # @eternagame/nx-spawn

-Run a command for all dependencies of a given package, without waiting for their completion
+Run an npm command with nx dependencies without waiting for them to finish

+This package is heavily based on `nx/src/task-runner`, though significantly simplified for this use case (eg, no caching, no match mode, assumes long running dependencies, etc)

 ## Usage

 ```
-nx-spawn <command> [--extraRootCommand <command>] [--noRoot]
+nx-spawn <command>
 ```

-The first parameter is the command that will be run in the folder of each package in the dependency tree for the current package (ie, the one corresponding to the current working directory).
+The package to run the command for will be determined by the current working directory
-If extraRootCommand is present, that additional command will be run concurrently in the context of the current package.
-If noRoot is true, don't run the command for the current package, only its dependencies.

-Commands are run via [concurrently](https://www.npmjs.com/package/concurrently), so they may be specified using compatible syntax (eg, a `serve` script that builds all dependencies in watch mode and spins up a development server might look like `nx-spawn npm:build-watch npm:_serve`)